-Ever since I made my first handmade bag, I’ve wanted to make my own fancy straps.
+Ever since I made my first handmade bag, I've wanted to make my own fancy straps.
 Fabric straps are nice enough, but I love how polished a set of faux leather straps looks.
-I’ve never tried them till now because they looked like they’d be too difficult or too fussy.
+I've been looking into vegan faux-leather bags and seeing how nice they look and realized I've never tried them till now because they looked like they'd be too difficult or too fussy.

 But a recent bag project was just screaming for corded handles, so I took the plunge.
 And then I found out just how easy it was to make corded bag handles.
 Like, "why had I waited so long?" easy.

 If you, too, have been wanting to make faux leather corded bag handles, read on because I've got a tutorial for you.

 I also have a tutorial for making the plaid bag you see above.
 Click here to see how to make it!

 You can make handles any length you like.
 If you use my measurements below, you'll get handles that are 24" long.
 For me, that seems like a good length.
 It creates enough drop that you can easily put your arm through and sling the bag over your shoulder.
 But if you want your handles to be a different length, I've also got the formulas so you can create handles in any length you like.

 Faux leather – 2 pieces 2.5" x 28" (or length of desired handle length, plus 4")

 Home décor cording, 3/8" diameter - 2 pieces 23" long (or length of desired handle length, minus 2")

 Rotary cutter, ruler, and mat